Welcome To The World Of Remote Control Soaring!

 D. Treasurer - the Treasurer shall:

-2. Keep a record of all monies received or disbursed.
+1. Collect all monies due the club.2.
+Keep a record of all monies received or disbursed.

 3. Safeguard the assets of the club at all times.